Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 ❓ Frequently Asked Questions (FAQ)

-Do I need a GPU for Ollama?
+Is a GPU required for Ollama?

 What's better: a 7B model in Q2 or a 3B model in Q4?